National 5 Maths

 , other polygons

-- Circle questions could involve the relationship between the centre, a chord and a perpendicular bisector.
+or circles. - Circle questions could involve the relationship between the centre, a chord and a perpendicular bisector.

 Quadrilateral

-A two-dimensional shape with four edges.
+A closed two-dimensional shape with four edges.

 Examples: square, rectangle, rhombus, parallelogram, trapezium, kite, etc.